evitadasy/Ticketwave-Backend/README.md

-# Bookify Backend
+# Ticketwave Backend

-Welcome to the Bookify backend repository!
-This Node.js application serves as the backend for the Bookify-Frontend app, utilizing Express.js for handling API routes and MongoDB Atlas as the database.
+Welcome to the Ticketwave backend repository!
+This Node.js application serves as the backend for the Ticketwave-Frontend app, utilizing Express.js for handling API routes and MongoDB Atlas as the database.
 Follow the instructions below to install and implement the code.

 ## Table of Contents